MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/share-app-guests.md

 ### What license must be assigned to my guest so they can run an app shared with them?

-The following table explains license requirements for guests to run or use canvas apps, customized SharePoint list forms, and model-driven apps.
+The following table explains whether the guests can run (use) customized SharePoint list forms, canvas apps, and model-driven apps using the referenced license.

 |    Plan                             | Customized SharePoint list form (using non-premium connectors) | Canvas app (using non-premium connectors) | Customized SharePoint list form (using premium connectors) | Canvas app (using premium connectors) | Model-driven app |
 |---------------------------------|----------------------------------------------------|------------------------------------------------|------------------| - | - |